hirtfre/ge-trial-ring-buffer/README.md

    - Change the Ring Buffer so that it supports `uint8_t`, `uint16_t`, `uint32_t` and `uint64_t`, this may include changes to `RingBuffer.cpp` (see @todo)
    - Create a feature branch `feature/technical-debt` to work in
    - Try applying the TDD principles you learned today for your changes
-   - Create a Pull Request into the `develop` branch and inform your software architect
+   - Create a Pull Request into the `develop` branch and inform your team lead
    - _Bonus_ Draw an UML class diagram of the RingBuffer module and its dependencies (`doc/diagram/RingBuffer.uxf`)

 4. **Integrate into Executable (1h):**